vivekverma4669/boat_project_group_7/README.md

 ## Project Structure
 The project structure is organized as follows:

-- `index.html`: Entry point of the website, contains the home page.
+- `Index.html`: Entry point of the website, contains the home page.
+-  `Nav.html` : to navigate all the pages with search functionality
 - `productDetails[number of product].html`: Page displaying the detailed information of a product.
 - `product.html`: Page listing all available products.
 - `payment.html`: Page for completing the checkout process.